Now you can have restaurant-quality Wonton soup at home! It's super easy to make and you can even make it ahead!

-Wonton soup is staple menu item at many Asian restaurants and is usually served as an appetizer.
-The wonton often contains a protein (pork, shrimp or chicken) and usually accompanies the light chicken broth with green onions.
-It’s actually a very simple soup to make!
+The wonton wrappers often contains a protein (pork, shrimp or chicken) and usually accompanies the light chicken broth with green onions.

 A wonton is a small pastry made of wheat flour, water and eggs.
 They're typically filled with a protein (pork, chicken, shrimp), that is formed by hand and boiled.